tengjiang/tengjiang.github.io/pages/projects/projects.md

 <div style="display: flex; align-items: center;">
     <img src="/assets/img/cesame_blk_diagram.png" alt="cesame-arch" style="width: 45%; margin-right: 20px;">
-    <p><a href="https://github.com/cesame-pl/cesame">Cesame</a> is a C-like programming language that features <b>native support for first-class functions</b>.
+    <p><b><a href="https://github.com/cesame-pl/cesame">Cesame</a></b> is a C-like programming language that features <b>native support for first-class functions</b>.
 Cesame also supports non-primitive types such as String, Array, Struct, Socket, and File.
 Cesame abstracts away pointers and stores most data on the heap, except for primitives and references to objects, similar to Java.
     <br>
     The compiler is written in <b>OCaml</b> with C libraries and targets LLVM IR (phases of Cesame compiler illustrated on the left).</p>
 </div>